-- · Any source that cannot be verified.
+- Any source that cannot be verified.

 - Income that is temporary.

 - Rental income (boarder income) received from the borrower's primary residence.

 - Expense account payments.

 - Retained earnings.

 - Deferred compensation.

 - Rental income from a second home.

 - Projected income that will begin >60 days after Note date.

 - Foreign income unless it is declared on personal income tax returns.

-- Education benefits.
+- · Education benefits.

 - Trailing income from a co-borrower.

 - Any income that is not legal in accordance with all applicable federal, state, and local laws, rules, and regulations.

 - Non-occupant income.

-- MCC (Mortgage Credit Certificate) for qualifying.